Guide to Neighborhoods in San Diego

 3. Little Italy

-If you’re more at home pursuing gastronomic adventures than staying in, Little Italy is one of the best neighborhoods downtown San Diego.
+If you’re more at home pursuing gastronomic adventures than staying in, Little Italy is one of the best neighborhoods downtown.
 You’ll be able to stroll around a farmer’s market on weekends to buy fresh produce and one-of-a-kind arts and crafts.
 Enjoy the tranquility of breathing in the refreshing air along the Waterfront Park.

-Some of the best and trendiest restaurants in downtown San Diego are located in Little Italy.
+Some of the best and trendiest restaurants in San Diego’s downtown are located in Little Italy.
 Try Ironside Fish & Oyster, Indigo Grill, Burger Lounge and Juniper and Ivy.

 If you’re looking for authentic Italian fare in downtown San Diego, Bencotto Italian Kitchen, Mimmo’s Italian Village, and Buon Appetito won’t disappoint.
 For famous pizzeria and gelato spots, Filippi’s Pizza Grotto and Pappalecco are highly recommended.